 Finding inexpensive hosting solutions for your small projects and applications can be both very hard, and very easy.
-If you’re a developer, and don’t yet know of all the developer-friendly hosting platforms out there, it is time to learn about them, and perhaps even migrate over from the hosting solution you’re using right now.
+If you’re a mobile app developer and don’t yet know of all the developer-friendly hosting platforms out there, it is time to learn about them, and perhaps even migrate over from the hosting solution you’re using right now.

 Now, what is a small application, or a small project?
 I guess it’s something that we’re building for test purposes only, and don’t really intend to have a massive amount of people using the damn thing.
 But, occasionally – we’d love to be able to open the doors up to a few hundred people, let’s just say; for stress testing.